Bureau of Planning and Zoning

 An Environmental Assessment Form (EAF) is required, pursuant to NYS Environmental Quality Review (SEQR) laws, to determine if the project or proposal will have a significant adverse impact upon the physical or cultural environment, and if alternative or mitigating measures must be taken.
 Applicants must submit an Environmental Assessment Form with their Site Plan Review application.
 The Environmental Assessment Forms can be found on the New York State Department of Environmental Conservation (NYSDEC) website, including a workbook and other helpful mapping and interactive features, at http://www.dec.ny.gov/permits/6191.html.

 Who Reviews Site Plans?

 The Director of Planning and Zoning, or his designee, is authorized under the City Code to approve all site plans.
 The Director regularly relies on the recommendations of the Site Plan Review Committee, which consists of professional staff from various City agencies.
 No public hearing is required for approval.

 Larger or more complex proposals, deemed “Major Site Plan Reviews” (City Code Section 120-191D.3b), must be referred to the City's Project Review Committee (PRC), consisting of urban design specialists and City administrators.
 Members of the PRC are appointed by the Mayor.
 No public hearing is required.

 Construction plans and drawings may be simultaneously submitted to the Division of Plan Review, Room 121B City Hall, (585) 428-6643, to shorten approval time.

 Final Site Plan Approval establishes that the project or proposal complies with all Zoning requirements, any conditions required, and final steps for completing the Building Permit.
 Updated drawings are often required to reflect all aspects of the approval.

-Site Plan Findings approved by the Manager of Zoning may be appealed to the City Planning Commission under Section 120-191C(9) of the City Code.
+Site Plan Findings approved by the Director of Planning and Zoning may be appealed to the City Planning Commission under Section 120-191C(9) of the City Code.